 Acting on feelings no doubt got you into a love relationship.
 Continuing to act on feelings will almost certainly get you out of it.

-The initial burst of hormones that produce the intense feelings of love subsides within a few months.
-After that, day-to-day feelings are transitory reactions to changes within - physical resources (energy, hunger, thirst, etc.), hormonal ebbs and flows, memories, sensations, thoughts, ego-defense - and to changes without: perceptions of the environment and other people.
+The initial burst of hormones that produce intense feelings of love subsides within a few months.
+After that, day-to-day feelings are transitory reactions to changes within (physical resources such as energy, hunger, and thirst, hormonal ebbs and flows, memories, sensations, thoughts, and ego-defense) — as well as changes without (perceptions of the environment and other people).
 On a routine basis, feelings are about temporary variations in comfort, convenience, pleasure, and status.

 Values, on the other hand, are stable over time and ultimately supported by a sense of character.
 While feelings create temporary importance, values give enduring meaning and purpose to life.
 Feelings may forge committed relationships, but values sustain them.
 The power of love comes not from its feelings but its values.

 Those who act on their feelings more than their values will fail at committed relationships, simply because no one feels like remaining true to their values most of the time.

 To make matters worse, intimate partners inevitably blame the guilt and shame of violating their values on each other: "I can't be the real me — loving, friendly, compassionate, supportive, sexy, and fair — while you're being you!"

 Blame makes them powerless over themselves and controlling or coercive in the relationship.
 Acting on their deepest values would make them feel authentic and, over the long run, afford them a more empowered and compassionate love.

 You will likely love better and improve your relationship by forgetting about how you feel!

 Try this as an experiment for at least a month: Put your feelings about your relationship on the back burner and dedicate all efforts to strengthening the power love values listed below.
 If you and your partner make a sincere effort to enhance power love values, you should find, after a month or so, that you actually feel more love for each other.